-This time I decided not to dare for the low temperatures in Thingvellir (our car’s thermometer marked -14 º C!).
-Would you dare?
-I hope to make it next time in Iceland.
+This time I decided not to dare for the low temperatures in Thingvellir (our car marked -14 º C!).

-Sit on an iceberg – on the beach!
+Sit on an iceberg – at the beach!

 Meet the cutest horses on Earth

-Even if you have previously met beautiful horses, the Icelandic are next level: they have bangs!
+Even if you have previously met beautiful horses, the Icelandic ones are another level: they have bangs!
 Like Icelandic humans, horses are extremely sociable.
-Besides, they love to be petted.
+And they love to be petted!

-You will find horses by the road very often but remember to avoid stopping in the middle of the road to get close to them: you will annoy other drivers and you can even cause an accident!
-So look for a place to park and go for that pampering session.
+You will find horses by the road quite often but remember not to stop your car in the middle of the road to get close to them: you will annoy other drivers and you can even cause an accident!
+Instead, look for a place to park and go get your cuddles!

 Visit a building worth 164 million €